a new iconic landmark in the heart of downtown

 Office Hours

 As part of Petrichor Projects’ commitment to community engagement, Office Hours is a program designed to connect artists with public art opportunities at Barney Allis Plaza and beyond.
 Led by Founding Director Tiffany Meesha Thompson, these free one-on-one mentoring sessions provided guidance and support to artists as they navigate the submission process.
-This opportunity was open to artists interested in applying for the Barney Allis Plaza commission or those looking to participate in future public art opportunities.
 Office Hour sessions have passed and were held over three days at the following locations in Kansas City: Zhou B Art Center, Charlotte Street, and the Line Creek Community Center.